zimmski/tavor/doc/tavor-file.md

 SameAlternationAsShortage = [123] // This is the same as the "Alternation" token except it is much shorter to define.
 AnotherAlternation = "a string" | [123] | Token // Alternations can hold every kind of token.
 Grouping = ("old" | "new") "letter" // Everything between parenthesis is a group.
 The token "Grouping" can therefore hold "oldletter" or "newletter".
 Groups can be nested too.
+Permutations = @(1 | 2 | 3) // Alternation groups can become permutation groups with the "@" right before the opening parenthesis.
+Each entry will be used once but the order is nonrelevant.
+For example the token "Permutations" can hold 123, 132, 213, 231, 312 or 321.
 ```

 ### Optionals and repeats